-World and character art has a very different style to Dead in Bermuda.
+The world and character art have a very different style to Dead in Bermuda.
 It’s still comic-like here, but whereas the previous game’s characters looked like they could have stepped out of a cartoon, this game has a darker, harder feel.
 It’s like the difference between the art from a Detective comic compared to The Dark Knight Returns.
 For some reason, though, Blodeuwedd looks nothing like her portrait.

 Background art is very well drawn and some of the island scenes are really quite pretty.

 The game interface is clean and very easy to use.
 It’s easy to miss some steps while you’re learning the game and it doesn’t warn you when you do something silly (like leaving someone on a crafting activity when there’s nothing set to craft), but a simple pop-up warning mechanism, or even just an exclamation mark icon somewhere prominent, would help with that.
 The new combat interface also looks nice and works well.

 Music is excellent, with numerous tracks that fit the game perfectly.
 There’s everything from slow tracks with beautiful soft wind instruments to fast, heavy beats to set your heart racing.
 It all has a great Norse vibe, too.
 Sound effects are good, though nothing spectacular, and there’s no in-game speech.